- Download our Moving to Thailand Guide (PDF)

 - Visit the Department of Land Transport’s website for more on securing a driving licence in Thailand.

 Pedestrians are vulnerable in Thailand, especially in Bangkok’s notoriously busy streets.
 Some areas in the city have overhead walkways above the streets to allow pedestrians to cross, which is effective and safe, but other traffic controls, like pedestrian crossings, are often completely ignored by drivers.
 Expats who decide to traverse Thailand’s streets on foot are encouraged to remain vigilant and only do so where it’s largely considered safe.

 Air travel is a fast and affordable way to travel longer distances in Thailand.
 Many low-cost airlines operate in the country, with Air Asia being one of the most popular.

-Thailand’s largest airport is Suvarnabhumi Airport in Bangkok and the national carrier is Thai Airways.
-The other international airports in Thailand are in Chiang Mai, Chiang Rai, Hat-Yai and Phuket, but the country has 100 airports in total, a huge amount for such a small country.
+Thailand’s largest airport is Suvarnabhumi Airport in Bangkok, and the national carrier is Thai Airways.
+The other international airports in Thailand are in Chiang Mai, Chiang Rai, Hat-Yai and Phuket, but the country has close to 100 airports in total.

 ►For more on staying safe in the country, see Safety in Thailand